filimonov/ClickHouse/docs/en/operations/server_settings/settings.md

 `system.events` table have counter `QueryMaskingRulesMatch` which have overall number of query masking rules matches.

-For distributed queried each server have to be configured separately, otherwise subquries passed to other nodes will store queries without masking.
+For distributed queries each server have to be configured separately, otherwise subquries passed to other nodes will be stored without masking.

 ## remote_servers